|Women's Syncronized Swimming Team Drowns Trying|

 I thought I'd tip my lid to the upcoming Olympics in London and in this weeks edition of SVB on Wine, share a story and a revelation about market bubbles and tie that into an observation about year-end grape supply and grape market dynamics.

 At the closing ceremonies, we rolled down the paneled rear door of the truck.
 I latched the door putting a punctuation on the day's athletic competition and stood watching in pain as Anthony pulled away in a puff of dust and exhaust.
-A loud crash from the contents inside the truck was audible as Anthony dropped the rear tire off the curb.
+A loud crash from the contents inside the truck was audible as Anthony dropped the rear tire off the curb breaking the axle and taking the overhead electrical wires down at the same time.
 Oh my gawd, I thought! .......Everyone is saying this is a new internet economy and there are new rules.
-Maybe I should be taking on more risk like him? ....... and then I wondered what broke inside the truck, but that's not important.
+Maybe I should be taking on more risk like him? ....... and then I wondered what broke inside the truck or if Anthony was electrocuted, but that's not important.

-Having time to replay the day on my drive home, I called my broker and cashed out of the market.
+What is important is I had time to replay the day on my drive home, called my broker and cashed out of the market.
 With the Tech Crash hitting just weeks later, I had discovered a new technical indicator that would define my investing strategy from then on.
 I called it, "the Starving Students Bubble Indicator (SSBI):

 "When a Starving Student gives you stock tips, get the hell out of the market because its overbought."Hold on ....I'm getting to the wine part.